Release of man convicted in officer's killing delayed

 “How many victims and Commonwealth’s Attorneys have not received the proper notice and opportunity to engage in the parole process during this time?”
 Schrad and Hall ask in the letter.

-Northam's spokeswoman could not immediately be reached, and Parole Board Chair Tonya Chapman did not respond to questions from the AP about Martin's case or the IG's investigation.
-The parole board employee who wrote to Clements, victim services coordinator Lisa Bowen, said she had no further details when reached by the AP.
+Northam's spokeswoman could not immediately be reached, and Parole Board Chair Tonya Chapman did not respond to questions from the AP about Martin's case or the inspector general's investigation.
+The parole board employee who wrote to Clements, victim services coordinator Lisa Bowen, said she had no further details when reached by AP.

-Clements said she has had multiple conversations with the IG's office and has been told they are investigating not only the board's handling of the Martin case but several others.
+Clements said she has had multiple conversations with the inspector general's office and has been told they are investigating not only the board's handling of the Martin case but several others.

 News of an investigation was first reported by TV station WTVR.

 Former parole board chair Adrianne Bennett, who recently left that role to become a judge, released a lengthy statement last month defending the board's decision to release Martin.
 In it, she wrote that Martin “has demonstrated himself over the decades to be a trusted leader, peacemaker, mediator and mentor in the correctional community” and has been infraction-free for more than 30 years.
-Martin has always maintained his innocence, she wrote.
+Martin has always maintained his innocence, wrote Bennett, who has not responded to interview requests.

 She criticized the pushback to the board's decision, writing: “Ignited by the officer’s family, the Richmond Police Chief, along with other law enforcement organizations have joined in a disappointing chorus of opposition to the Parole Board’s decision.
 While this tactic has worked with Parole Boards in other states, this Board does not respond to this type of pressure campaign.”